Lamoral II Claudius Franz, Count of Thurn and Taxis: Activities until the Peace of Westphalia

 Lamoral Claudius Francis began acting as Postmaster General when he came of age, at the age of 25, signing documents himself, even before he was officially appointed.
 One of his first acts in office was his confirmation of the appointment of his cousin John Baptista of Taxis as Postmaster in Augsburg on 27 February 1646.
 Lamoral Claudius Francis was confirmed as Postmaster General by Emperor Ferdinand III on 11 September 1646.

 Towards the end of the Thirty Years' War, during the peace negotiations in Osnabrück and Münster, he set up a postal courier link between Detmold and Osnabrück and one between Osnabrück and Bückeburg.
 He also set up a postal route from Cologne via Lünen to Münster and a route from Münster to Osnabrück.
 He continued to operate the route his mother had set up from Cologne via Roermond to Brussels.
 After the Peace of Westphalia, he was responsible for shifting the postal service from Innsbruck to Brussels back to its traditional route.

 Name change

 The counts of Taxis appeared to be descended from the low nobility.
-However, genealogical research initiated by his mother suggested they might have descended from the Italian patrician Della Torre dynasty (also known as Torriano).
+However, genealogical research initiated by his mother suggested they might have descended from the Italian patrician House of Della Torre (also known as Torriano), former rulers of Milan.
 Based on this research, the Taxis family wanted to change their name to "Tour and Taxis".
 Already in the first documents he signed in 1646, he called himself Lamoral Claudius Francißcus de la Tour, Count of Taxis, although his name change was not approved by the emperor until 1650.
 Following up on his mother's initiative, he commissioned the genealogist Engelbert Flacchie in 1647 to write a book on the dynastic history of the house of Taxis.
 This book was published in 1709 by his son and successor, Eugen Alexander.